-- a.
-Identify person taking charge, and who will coordinate and keep a log of the Search and Rescue operation (person to remain on the station). - b.
-Rescue leader should assess whether self-help can be safely initiated or whether assistance is needed.
-In this process, the rescue leader may ask relevant people/ institutions/authorities for advice. - c.
-Gather basic information, but contact police /rescue service immediately (with information on who is responsible for this). - Who is lost (or how many). - Where (last known position, including accuracy of this information (e.g. expected geographical position and time of last confirmed position - from sign in/out board, field record book and communications). - Their status if known (what has happened, injuries and time of this information). - Communication equipment (satellite phone number, radio frequency, etc.) and colouration of clothes, tents, etc. - Weather conditions. - Initiated self-help (if any). - d.
-Contact police/rescue service (with information on who is responsible for this support). - Ask for immediate help if needed. - Inform about situation and possible assistance required. - Note agreement of actions to be taken, time for next contact and who should initiate this (police/rescue service or station). - e.
-Identify people in need of help/treatment and long-term post-emergency emotional, psychological and potentially psychiatric support at the station.
+- a) Identify person taking charge, and who will coordinate and keep a log of the search and rescue operation (person to remain on the station). - b) Rescue leader should assess whether self-help can be safely initiated or whether assistance is needed.
+In this process the rescue leader may ask relevant people/institutions/authorities for advice. - c) Gather basic information, but contact police /rescue service immediately (with information on who is responsible for this). - i.
+Who is lost (or how many). - ii.
+Where (last known position, including accuracy of this information (e.g. expected geographical position and time of last confirmed position - from sign in/out board, field record book and communications). - iii.
+Their status if known (what has happened, injuries and time of this information). - iv.
+Communication equipment (satellite phone number, radio frequency, etc.) and colouration of clothes, tents, etc. - v.
+Weather conditions. - vi.
+Initiated self-help (if any). - d) Contact police/rescue service (with information on who is responsible for this support). - i.
+Ask for immediate help if needed. - ii.
+Inform of situation (see above) and possible assistance required. - iii.
+Note agreement of actions to be taken, next contact and who should initiate this (police/rescue service or station). - e) Identify people in need of help/treatment and long-term post-emergency emotional, psychological and potentially psychiatric support at the station (with information on who is responsible for this, e.g. trained staff or doctor).